 All of the essential, reasonable costs are covered, as well as any loss of earnings resulting from the damage or injury.
 There is an upper limit for the compensation; please see section 1.18.

-Compensation for pain and suffering is paid out according to tables – the normal amount during sick leave is approximately SEK 2 400 per month (2017), but a higher level of compensation may be awarded, for example in the case of treatment in an intensive-care unit.
+Compensation for pain and suffering is paid out according to tables – the normal amount during sick leave is approximately SEK 2 500 per month (2018), but a higher level of compensation may be awarded, for example in the case of treatment in an intensive-care unit.
 For certain crimes – where the injury has resulted in death (compensation to relatives) and in the case of rape – there is also a presumption of personal injury, which means that this does not need to be proven.
-In these cases, certain templates are applied to compensation for pain and suffering; they are SEK 50 000 in the event of wilfully causing death, SEK 25 000 in the event of inadvertently causing death, and SEK 15 000 in the event of rape.
+In these cases, certain templates are applied to compensation for pain and suffering.
+They are: SEK 60 000 in the event of wilfully causing death; SEK 30 000 in the event of inadvertently causing death; and SEK 15 000 in the event of rape.

-Compensation for permanently disabling injuries is determined using tables and based on a doctor's assessment of the extent of disability and the age of the applicant.
+Compensation for permanently disabling injuries is determined using tables and based on a doctor's assessment of the extent of disability and the age of the claimant.

 Compensation for permanent disfigurement is determined using tables and based on how visible the disfigurement in question is, where it is located, and the age of the injured party.

-A basic deduction of SEK 1 500 (in 2017 prices) is then made from the total amount of compensation.
+A basic deduction of SEK 1 500 (2018) is then made from the total amount of compensation.

 Is there a minimum/maximum amount that can be awarded?

-The lowest amount of compensation that can be awarded is SEK 100 (following the basic deduction).
+The lowest amount of compensation that can be awarded is SEK 100 (after the basic deduction).

-The maximum amount of compensation that can be awarded for personal injury, including pain and suffering, is SEK 896 000 (data for 2017).
+The maximum amount of compensation that can be awarded for personal injury, including pain and suffering, is SEK 910 000 (2018).
 Compensation for an annuity may also be awarded under certain conditions.

-The maximum amount of compensation that can be awarded for material damage and purely financial damage is SEK 448 000 (in 2017 prices).
+The maximum amount of compensation that can be awarded for material damage and purely financial damage is SEK 455 000 (2018).

 There is no upper limit for compensation relating to a violation.